Papers

 On Scalable Oversight with Weak LLMs Judging Strong LLMs

-The paper "On scalable oversight with weak LLMs judging strong LLMs" explore the methodologies and outcomes of employing weak LLMs as evaluators in various scalable oversight protocols, particularly debate and consultancy, to supervise and provide oversight for more capable LLMs.
+The paper "On scalable oversight with weak LLMs judging strong LLMs" explores the methodologies and outcomes of employing weak LLMs as evaluators in various scalable oversight protocols, particularly debate and consultancy, to supervise and provide oversight for more capable LLMs.
 The research is conducted by Zachary Kenton and colleagues and originates from Google DeepMind.

 Focus and Structure of the Study